 Due to the pandemic 'Divines Tearoom' is currently closed. The Bounds Cafe is open for refreshments & snacks daily 11am-4pm

-From the South, leave the A1(M) at junction 59, north of darlington, and continue north on the A167 (for approximately 14 miles) to the traffic lights at Neville's Cross on the outskirts of Durham City.
-Continue to the third set of traffic lights by Sainsbury's Local and turn left (Ushaw College is signposted here, 2 1/2 miles).
+From the South, leave the A1(M) at junction 59, north of Darlington, and continue north on the A167 (for approximately 14 miles) to the traffic lights at Neville's Cross on the outskirts of Durham City.
+Continue to the third set of traffic lights by Sainsbury's Local and turn left (Ushaw is signposted here, 2 1/2 miles).

 From the North, leave the A1(M) at junction63, Chester-Le-Street.
 Continue south on the A167 (for approximately 7 miles) until you reach Crossgate Moor in the outskirts of Durham.
 Turn right at the first set of traffic lights just past the pedestrian footbridge.
-Ushaw College is signposted (2 1/2 miles).
+Ushaw is signposted (2 1/2 miles).